robertmartin8/ReasonableDeviations/_posts/2017-07-05-social-seating.md

 ### Genetic algorithms

-A genetic algorithm is an optimisation heuristic (shorcut) that mimics Darwinian natural selection.
+A genetic algorithm is an optimisation heuristic (shortcut) that mimics Darwinian natural selection.

 A brief summary of Darwin's theory is as follows: